 How companies hide trans fats in everyday foods.

 All I wanted were some crackers for a party.
 Nothing special, just a little something for people to snack on.
 Of course, I wanted to make sure the ones I bought had some nutritional value, so I read the labels and started making comparisons.

 There were crackers with lower salt.
 Others boasted higher fiber.
 Still others had fewer calories.
 The packages were full of claims to make them appear that eating a cracker could be a healthy thing.

-I decided on a couple brands and was just about to put them in my cart...when something strange caught my eye.
+I decided on a couple of brands and was just about to put them in my cart, when something strange caught my eye.
 Below the nutritional information, in the list of ingredients, I saw something that shouldn't have been there.

 "Partially Hydrogenated Oils" on one and "shortening" on the other.

-It's bad for two reasons.
+It's terrible for two reasons.
 Trans fat RAISES your levels of "bad" cholesterol while DECREASING your HDL or "good" cholesterol.
 Those two effects are primary risks of developing heart disease.

 It didn't make sense.
 I had read the nutrition label and it said "Trans Fat - 0."
 If there were zero trans fats in them, how could trans fats be on the ingredient list?